 - Cost of client turnover.

-NDR is an abbreviation for Non-Delivery Report.
-The term NDR is used for undelivered shipment or delivery attempt failure generated by the courier partner.
+NDR full form is Non Delivery Report.
+The term NDR meaning in logistics is undelivered shipment or delivery attempt failure generated by the courier partner.

 With NDR on hand, the seller has two alternatives to take action on, either make a re-attempt for the delivery or mark the shipment directly as RTO.

 Reducing Return to origin in courier is the primary purpose of NDR.
 An increase in maximum successful deliveries as possible is the main goal.